 Psychology is another interesting component of shopping for mortgages.

 When people first buy a home they can be nervous, over analytical, and stressed.
 As a result they can spend far too much time trying to shave every dollar off of transaction costs instead of focusing on value versus price.
 Getting 4% instead of 4.125% on an interest rate seems incredibly important, more than knowing the difference between price and value….but it is only $28 a month on a $400,000 mortgage.
 And it is these same exact people who when I try to get them to discuss a refinance at some point in the future, I can’t get them to take the time to move ahead to save $200 a month, or even $400 a month in one case I remember, because they are “too busy”!
 How can one be too busy to save $200 a month on a refinance, but not too busy to save $28 a month when they purchase the home?

 It is also important to know that rates can change daily, so calling one lender on a Monday and another on a Tuesday is not comparing apples to apples.
-And calling lenders at different times of the day can even produce results that are not a fair comparison since rates can change from morning to afternoon.
+And calling lenders at different times of the day can yield an unfair comparison since rates can change from morning to afternoon.
 And when calling loan officers you may be dealing with a commission cutter, do you really want to deal with someone whose only way to get business is to cut their price?
-Or you may be getting a rate quote from someone who is doing a “quote and float”, which means they quote a rate, then do not lock-in on that rate, they actually “float” your lock-in and your interest rate is unlocked, and they hope the market moves down to the rate they promised you at a later date.
+Or you may be getting a rate quote from someone who is doing a “quote and float”.
+This means they quote a rate, but do not lock-in that rate, and “float” your lock-in and leave you unlocked.
+Then they hope the market moves down to the rate they promised you at a later date.
 There are plenty of games people play in the mortgage business, don’t forget this is a sales process.